radar/guides/ssl-certificate-update.md

 ## Background

-For those who are not familiar with SSL and certificates, there are many parts that make secure serving of content possible.
+For those who are not familiar with SSL/TLS and certificates, there are many parts involved in securely serving content.

 SSL certificates are used on the website, which are obtained from a certificate authority (CA) and generated from a private key, along with its respective signature.

-Normally and up until a few months ago, private key signatures used SHA-1 as way to provide a digest (or checksum) of the private key without distributing the key itself (remember, needs to remain private).
+Previously, RubyGems' certificates used SHA-1 to provide a digest (or checksum) of the private key without distributing the key itself (remember, these need to remain private).

-SHA-1 has been encountered weak and lot of web servers and sites have been upgrading towards SHA-2 (specifically SHA256 or higher) in order to prepare for the browsers changes.
+SHA-1 has been found to be weak, and a lot of websites have been upgrading to the more secure SHA-2 (specifically SHA-256 or higher).

 ## Specific problem with RubyGems

-The particular case of RubyGems (the command line tool) is that it requires to bundle inside of its code the trust certificates, which allow RubyGems to establish a connection with the servers even when base operating system is unable to verify the identity of them.
+The particular case with RubyGems (the command line tool) is that it has to bundle the trusted certificates with the code.
+This allows RubyGems to establish a connection with the servers even when the operating system it is ran on does not have these certificates.

-Up until a few months ago, this certificate was provided by one CA, but newer certificate is provided by a different one.
+Previously, this certificate was provided by one Certificate Authority, but the new certificate is provided by a different one.

-Because of this, existing installations of RubyGems would have to been updated before the switch of the certificate and give enough time for the change to spread (and people to update).
+Because of this, verions of RubyGems with both certificates were released, in an attempt to simplify the change.

-As what normally happens with software, things might get out of sync and coordinate such effort, to the size and usage of rubygems.org is almost impossible.
+However, at the scale RubyGems operates at, it's impossible to make sure everybody updates the software.
+There are also operating systems shipping with old versions.
+As such, sometimes manual intervention (as described above) is required.

-I've described this on [Issue #1050](https://github.com/rubygems/rubygems/issues/1050#issuecomment-61422934)
+This has been described on [Issue #1050](https://github.com/rubygems/rubygems/issues/1050#issuecomment-61422934)

 We had discussed also on IRC, and patches and backports were provided to all major branches of RubyGems: 1.8, 2.0, 2.2, and 2.4